Jānis Daliņš

 Jānis Daliņš (5 November 1904 – 11 June 1978) was a Latvian race walker.
-Competing in the 50 km event he won a silver medal at the 1932 Olympics, becoming the first Latvian to win an Olympic medal.
+Competing in the 50 km event he won a silver medal at the 1932 Olympics, becoming the first athlete to win an Olympic medal competing for Latvia.
 He also won the 1934 European title and set seven world records in the 1930s.
 At the 1936 Olympics he led the race at 30 km, but abandoned the race due to a leg injury.

 Biography

 Daliņš started late, and had his first competition at the age of 22.
 A few months later he set a Latvian record in the 5000 m walk.
+He finished second behind Ugo Frigerio in the 7 miles walk event and third behind Alf Pope in the 2 miles walk event at the 1931 AAA Championships.

-In 1932, he set his first world record, over the 25 mile distance.
+In 1932, he set his first world record, over the 25 mile distance and was later awarded the Order of the Three Stars 5th Class.
+Daliņš finished second in the 2 and 7 mile walk events at the 1933 AAA Championships.

 After the 1936 Olympics Dāliņš semi-retired from athletics to work on his farm and raise his family.
 He resumed competing around 1940, and won the Latvian championships in 1942.
 In 1944 he moved from Latvia to Germany, where in 1947 he won his last race.

-In 1949 Dāliņš migrated to Australia, together wife Ella, daughter Rudite, and sons Ivars and Jānis.
+In 1949 Dāliņš migrated to Australia, together with his wife Ella, daughter Rudite, and sons Ivars and Jānis.
 He was initially placed in the Bonegilla Migrant Reception and Training Centre in north east Victoria.
-Jānis worked as a carpenter in the rural town of Benalla building many homes in post-war Australia.
+Jānis worked as a carpenter in the rural town of Benalla, building many homes in post-war Australia.
 After completing his contracted time working in Benalla, he moved his family to Melbourne.
-There he raised his children, enjoyed his favorite hobby (fishing) and managed a sports club from 1959 to 1964.
+There he raised his children, enjoyed his favourite hobby (fishing) and managed a sports club from 1959 to 1964.

-In 1932 he was awarded the Order of the Three Stars 5th Class.